chaos-polymtl/lethe/doc/source/installation/installation.rst

 P4est
 ~~~~~~~

-To install p4est, the usual `installation procedure <https://www.dealii.org/current/external-libs/p4est.html>`_ of dealii can be followed.
+To install p4est, the usual `installation procedure <https://www.dealii.org/current/external-libs/p4est.html>`_ of deal.II can be followed.

 Trilinos
 ~~~~~~~~~

-The installation of Trilinos should be done using the `installation procedure <https://www.dealii.org/current/external-libs/trilinos.html>`_ of dealii:
+The installation of Trilinos should be done using the `installation procedure <https://www.dealii.org/current/external-libs/trilinos.html>`_ of deal.II.